Open Access Policy

 Acta Technica Jaurinensis is a diamond open access journal, both downloading the published articles and publication is free of charge.
 The journal does not charge authors any article processing charges (APCs), submission, publication, or any other fees.

 The publisher and the editors are committed to maintain high ethical standards and prevent publications where research misconduct has occurred.
+For plagiarism checking Turnitin is used.
 In case of plagiarism or when the manuscript contains anything which is libelous, obscene, infringes on anyone’s copyright, right of privacy, or other rights, the publisher holds the right to reject the manuscript or publish corrections after the article has already been published.

 All published papers are archived at Széchenyi István University (Győr, Hungary) (https://acta.sze.hu/index.php/acta/issue/archive) and in the Electronic Periodicals Archive of the National Széchényi Library (Budapest, Hungary) (https://epa.oszk.hu/02500/02537), which shall continue to maintain the database even if the Journal publishing should be terminated.

-All published papers are licensed under a Creative Commons Attribution License type CC BY-NC 4.0 that allows others to share and adapt the work under the following terms: must be attribution the original work, may not use the material for commercial purposes.
+All published papers are licensed under a Creative Commons License type CC BY-NC 4.0 that allows others to share and adapt the work under the following terms: must contain attribution to the original work, may not use the material for commercial purposes.
+From 2020 the CC license is marked in the articles.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.